gabriel/swiftui-routes/README.md

 Alternative to NavigationPath to allow for more flexibility when using and defining navigation routes.

+- Routes based on path + params (URL) are loosely coupled, good for deep linking and complex package dependencies.
+- Routes based on types are strongly coupled, good for preventing invalid routes.

 ## Requirements

 - iOS 17.0+ / macOS 15.0+